FlintMC/FlintMC/README.md

   installation process and tends to brick when the wrong version of the used modding framework is installed or dependency conflicts appear.

-We learned from older projects and tried to approach these issues to make Your life as a mod creator as easy as possible.
+We learned from older projects and tried to approach these issues to make your life as a mod creator as easy as possible.

-- Flint helps You to encapsulate version-specific code properly and is able to bundle multiple implementations for different Minecraft versions into a single JAR file.
+- Flint helps you to encapsulate version-specific code properly and is able to bundle multiple implementations for different Minecraft versions into a single JAR file.
 Flint will then automatically load the correct implementation at runtime.
-- Flint does not patch Minecraft directly and doesn't provide a way for You to do that.
+- Flint does not patch Minecraft directly and doesn't provide a way for you to do that.
 Instead, it is completely build using byte code manipulation at runtime.
 - Bytecode manipulation with flint is easy.
-The annotation based class transformers help You to use Your favourite manipulation library while eradicating the need to worry about obfuscation.
-At the same time, Flint's architecture encourages You to properly encapsulate those class transformations and reimplement them for each supported version.
+The annotation based class transformers help you to use your favourite manipulation library while eradicating the need to worry about obfuscation.
+At the same time, Flint's architecture encourages you to properly encapsulate those class transformations and reimplement them for each supported version.
-- Flint's installer helps You to automatically resolve and install dependencies.
-Flint also makes sure Your mod and all its dependencies are actually compatible with the given environment.
-As third-party maven dependencies aren't shaded into Your JAR file, issues with libraries loaded more than once won't appear.
+- Flint's installer helps you to automatically resolve and install dependencies.
+Flint also makes sure your mod and all its dependencies are actually compatible with the given environment.
+As third-party maven dependencies aren't shaded into your JAR file, issues with libraries loaded more than once won't appear.